Jinming3/RecursiveRegulator/README.md

 Language: Python 3.11

-# Folders
+# Method and demonstrate
+### Design

+The method's functions are in file "header" and "pem".

-### RecursiveRegulator
+### Data and demonstrate

-System examples ready to run.
+In folder RecursiveRegulator, there are system examples ready to run.

-If a nonlinear model doesn't exist, 'train_{system}.py' is to train and save nonlinear model under static condition into folder "models".

-'update_{system}.py' uses varying system data to test the recursive regulator for adapting trained model, e.g., update_EMPS.py.
-It will produce images to show the regulator's performance in different system conditions.
+'update_{system}.py' generates varying system data to test the recursive regulator for adapting trained model.
+For example, update_EMPS.py, it will produce images to show the regulator's performance in different system conditions.

+If a nonlinear model doesn't exist when run "update.py", 'train_{system}.py' is to train and save nonlinear model under static condition into folder "models".